 7. Additional APA Provisions

 a.
-Complete all that apply in regards to uniform rule: S:
+Complete all that apply in regards to uniform rule 5:

 ☐ These rules are not impacted by the uni form rules identified in the Administrative Procedure Act, W.S.
 16-3-103(j).

-☐ The following chapters do not differ fron n the uniform rules identified in the Administrative Procedure Act, W.S.
+☐ The following chapters do not differ from n the uniform rules identified in the Administrative Procedure Act, W.S.
 16-3-103(j):

 (Provide chapter numbers)

-☐ These chapters differ from the uniform r ules identified in the Administrative Procedure Act, W.S.
+☐ These chapters differ from the uniform r rules identified in the Administrative Procedure Act, W.S.
 16-3-103(j) (see Statement of Principal Reasons).

 (Provide chapter numbers)

+b.
+Checklist

-Environmental Quality Council, 590 P.2d 132 rule.
-If applicable: In consultation with the Attorney required as the proposed amendments are p ned to this Notice and, in compliance with Tri-State Generation and Transmission Association, Inc. v.
-(24 (Wyo.
-1979), includes a brief statement of the substance or terms of the rule and the basis and purpose of the y General's Office, the Agency's Attorney General representative concurs that strike and underscore is not ervasive (Chapter 3, Types of Rules Filings , Section 1, Proposed Rules, of the Rules on Rules).
+· ned to this Notice and, in compliance with Tri-State Generation and Transmission Association, Inc. v.
+24 (Wyo.
+1979), includes a brief statement of the substance or terms of the rule and the basis and purpose of the

+· · · · · · · · · · · · · · · · · · · y General's Office, the Agency's Attorney General representative concurs that strike and underscore is not ervasive (Chapter 3, Types of Rules Filings , Section 1, Proposed Rules, of the Rules on Rules).

 8. Authorization

 a.
 I certify that the foregoing information is corr ect.

 Printed Name of Authorized Individual

 Title of Authorized Individual

 Date of Authorization